jimma/pidora18-openjdk7-wildfly8/README.md

  wildfly-8.0.0.Final is downloaded under /home/jbosspi
  openjdk7 is installed
  modified /home/jbosspi/.bashrc and added /etc/init.d/wildfly
+ All the modified and new added file can be found in this repository.
 #2.how to burn this image
  mac or linux user:
  ```